-Historic Summerville is home to this 1830s clapboard residence, built around the time the “new” part of town was laid out by the South Carolina Canal and Railroad Company in 1832.
+Historic Summerville is home to this 1830s brick and clapboard residence, built around the time the “new” part of town was laid out by the South Carolina Canal and Railroad Company in 1832.
 In fact, the estate was home to Henry Peak, an officer with the railroad company.
 There are earlier homes in the “old” part of Summerville, developed when the hamlet was a planters’ refuge, but White Gables was one of the earliest homes built in its vicinity.

 The late nineteenth century brought an increase in population and a building boom to Summerville as several resort inns were established in the town during this time.
 The village’s convenient stop on the railroad to Charleston made it a popular place to stay following the Civil War.
 Even White Gables operated as an inn for a short period.
 Today it is a private residence.

 White Gables is listed in the National Register as part of the Summerville Historic District:

 Summerville originated as a pineland summer refuge for low country planters.
 Originally the streets were laid out without any plan and winding roads still characterize the oldest section of town.
 This “old town” lies in the southwestern portion of the historic district and contains about two thirds of the land and half the structures of the district.
 The South Carolina Canal and Railroad Company laid out the more regular “new town” in 1832.
 Streets run parallel and at right angles to the track laid in 1830-1831.
 The “old town” and that portion of the “new town” were incorporated into the village of Summerville in 1847.
 Following the Civil War, wealthy northerners began wintering there.
 The town’s designation in 1887 as a health spot gave it an impetus as a resort, which was not lost until the Depression of the 1930s.